 Adapting Talent Acquisition Strategy

 Because talent acquisition strategy is a long-term strategy, it must occasionally be reviewed and revised to account for changes in the business environment.
-With the rapid, extreme changes that have occurred across the board over the past several months, now is a great time to re-evaluate talent acquisition strategies and adapt them to a changing business environment.
+With the rapid, extreme changes that have occurred across the board over the past several months, such as with the increase in remote working, now is a great time to re-evaluate talent acquisition strategies and adapt them to a changing business environment.
 When examining your strategy, consider:

 a) Alignment with Business Goals